-- 20. (1) If the Commission considers it appropriate, it may issue a direction to a licensed local insurer to do either or both of the following- - (a) increase its capital to an amount higher than the minimum capital applicable to the insurer as specified in regulations; - (b) maintain a solvency margin in an amount higher than that specified in regulations. - (2) A direction under subsection (1)- - (a) may be made at the time of licensing or at any time thereafter; or - (b) may be reviewed at any time by the Commission; and
+- 20. (1) If the Commission considers it appropriate, it may issue a direction to a licensed local insurer to do either or both of the following- - (a) increase its capital to an amount higher than the minimum capital applicable to the insurer as specified in regulations; - (b) maintain a solvency margin in an amount higher than that specified in regulations. - (2) A direction under subsection (1)-

-- (c) shall specify a reasonable time period for compliance with the direction. - (3) In making a determination under subsection (1), the Commission shall have regard to- - (a) the nature and extent of the insurance business carried on, or proposed to be carried on, by the insurer; - (b) the degree of risk that the insurer faces in its business; - (c) the insurer's actual or projected premium income; - (d) the insurer's actual or expected reinsurance coverage; and - (e) such other factors as it considers relevant in the insurer's case.
+- (a) may be made at the time of licensing or at any time thereafter; or - (b) may be reviewed at any time by the Commission; and - (c) shall specify a reasonable time period for compliance with the direction. - (3) In making a determination under subsection (1), the Commission shall have regard to- - (a) the nature and extent of the insurance business carried on, or proposed to be carried on, by the insurer; - (b) the degree of risk that the insurer faces in its business; - (c) the insurer's actual or projected premium income; - (d) the insurer's actual or expected reinsurance coverage; - (e) pending claims; - (f) liquidity of the company's portfolio; and - (g) such other factors as it considers relevant in the insurer's case.